kauranenmikko/PCSetupProject/README.md

 Sudo/Administrator rights on the target PC.

 Windows might require Pro/Enterprice version.
+Also this will be tested and done on Windows 10, 11 probably works (if the packages are available) but there might be issues with registry/Group Policies.

 ## Changes made